 Adjudicators are registered trained professionals who are experienced in construction contract administration and dispute resolution.
 The intent is that cash flows promptly within the industry instead of being held up and creating severe financial difficulties for companies.

 Under the current legislation of the Construction Contracts Act 2004 (WA) (CCA) an application must be made within 90 business days of the payment dispute arising.
 The other party has 10 business days after the date of application within which to respond and the adjudicator has a further 10 business days after the date of response to determine the amount of any money due.
-In NT the day count is in calendar days, 90 days for the time to bring the application, 14 days to respond and 14 days to adjudicate.
+In NT the day count is in working days, 65 working days for the time to bring the application, 15 working days to respond and 10 working days to adjudicate.

 Normally the money is then paid promptly but, if the party fails to pay a determined amount, the determination can be enforced in the courts.